Office of Communications, Education & Outreach

-- The primary subject of the 2013/2014 California Duck Stamp will be the American wigeon.
+- The primary subject of the 2014/15 California Duck Stamp will be the scaup (lesser or greater).

 - All contest entries must include a prominent rendering of this species in the design.
 If background detail is included in the design, it must be accurate and representative of a natural habitat in California.

 - The design is to be in full color and in the medium (or combination) of the artist’s choosing, except that no photographic process, digital art, metallic paints or fluorescent paints may be used in the finished design.
 Photographs, computer-generated art, art produced from a computer printer or other computer/mechanical output device (air brush method excepted) are not eligible to be entered into the contest and will be disqualified.